void-intelligence/Nomad/docs/Matrix.md

 // TODO: Fill in matrix a
 // ...

-// Scales the matrix a and puts the result in c
-Matrix c = a.Scale(10);
+// Scales the matrix a and stores the result in c Matrix c = a.Scale(10);

 // Can also be written as
 Matrix d = a * 10;

-// Scales the matrix a and puts the result in a a.InScale(10);
+// Scales the matrix a and stores the result in a a.InScale(10);
 ```